chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

 - [ ] fix: Change visibility: make private (we only have two options and one is always true)
-- [ ] fix: Only offer actual outcome if diff exists, not for all failures
-- [ ] fix: Introduce parameter object should not be available for test methods and pytest fixtures
 - [ ] fix: Wrap should pick inner problem first, offers `Prefix` here

 ```python